mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-delete.rst

-IAM - Delete filtered project role
+IAM - Delete Project Roles
 ==================================

-The example allows to delete filtered project role.
+To enforce security of your organization, Custodian can automatically delete any newly created custom project roles which are not included into a 'white list'.

+The policy below deletes project roles which don't match the regexp.

 .. code-block:: yaml